BrianMitchL/brianm.me/_posts/2018-10-23-iphone-xs-max.md

 ### Other

-The iPhone X<span class="small-caps">S</span> is now rated for IP68 water resistence (maximum depth of 2 meters up to 30 minutes).
+The iPhone X<span class="small-caps">S</span> is now rated for IP68 water resistance (maximum depth of 2 meters up to 30 minutes).
 This is a nice improvement on something I hope to never have to test.
 Though, I did once bike with my iPhone 7 in my bike mount while it was raining, because I knew it should be fine (it was).